akkartik/mu/Readme.md

   $ git clone http://github.com/arclanguage/anarki
 ```

-As a sneak peek, here's how you compute factorial in mu:
+As a sneak peek, here's how you compute factorial in Mu:

 ```lisp
   function factorial [